ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/root-data-entity.md

 ## Direct properties of the Root Data Entity

-The _Root Data Entity_ MUST have the following properties:
+The _Root Data Entity_ MUST have all of the properties listed below.
+Each property also has requirements that apply to its value:

 *  `@type`: MUST be [Dataset] or an array that contains `Dataset`
 *  `@id`:  SHOULD be the string `./` or an absolute URI (see [below](#root-data-entity-identifier))